Lordwill1/Lordwill1/README.md

 #### I am a Software Engineer student at ALX. `I learn by doing....`

 - 🔭 I’m currently working on my coding skills.
-- 👯 I’m open for collaborate.
+- 👯 I’m open to collaborate on Software Engineering projects.

 # Contact
 * [LinkedIn](https://www.linkedin.com/in/godswill-kalu-358750221/)